florianh12/GFXLabs/lab3b/README.md

 ## Claim
-I did T1 and T2 and did T3, T4, T5 and T6 (faulty refraction) as well as T7 (15 min!! runtime and faulty).
+I did T1 and T2 and did T3, T4, T5 and T6 as well as T7 (15 min!! runtime and faulty).

 ## Tested environments
 - Almighty (connect via: ssh username@almighty.cs.univie.ac.at)